The Battle Cats: Development

 Developer PONOS Corporation was founded in 1990 in Kyoto as an image processing company, later moving to game development on mobile platforms as a side venture.
 Due to the game's unexpected success, they invested in and became a partner of the Williams F1 team for the 2020 Formula One World Championship and the 2021 Formula One World Championship.

 Console ports

 The Battle Cats POP!

-The Battle Cats POP! (often abbreviated to BCP) was released for the Nintendo 3DS worldwide on 27 June 2016.
-The game features mechanics similar to The Battle Cats, but also introduces a two-player VS mode and made use of the 3DS' 3D capabilities.
+The Battle Cats POP! (often abbreviated to BCP) was released for the Nintendo 3DS on the Nintendo eShop in Japan on 31 May 2015, and worldwide on 27 June 2016.
+The game features mechanics similar to The Battle Cats, but also introduces a two-player VS mode and made use of the 3DS's 3D capabilities.